n8n-io/n8n-docs/docs/README.md

 ### Install n8n

-See the [Installation section](./getting-started/installation/README.md) to get started with n8n.
+Jump right in with the n8n [Quickstart](./quickstart/README.md) guide, or see the [Installation section](./getting-started/installation/README.md) to learn about the available option to get started with n8n.

 ### Learn the basics